Color → Completion Explanation

 04. Paint Chase

-A great concept that always felt tough to me on the first playthrough - I managed to scrape by most levels, although I always felt like I was just short of failure with how close most levels were and how little lives you're given.
+A great concept that always felt tough to me on the first playthrough - I managed to scrape by most levels, although I always felt like I was just short of failure with how I was winning most levels with a score of just 5-10% and how little lives you're given.

 The neat cutaway stories that teach you game mechanics before you meet them in-game were always nice, but also filled with the tension that now there's another thing you'll have to watch out for.
-In a way it throws a lot at you quickly when you just get through most levels without loosing or going game over.
+In retrospect, this game throws a lot at you quickly when you just get through most levels in one go without going game over.

 Stats